Markei/password-generator-api/README.md

     git clone git@github.com:Markei/password-generator-api.git
     cd password-generator-api
     composer install

-[Configure](http://symfony.com/doc/4.0/setup/web_server_configuration.html) your webserver to serve this Symfony 4 project or run the PHP builtin development server:
+[Configure](https://symfony.com/doc/current/setup/web_server_configuration.html) your webserver to serve this Symfony 6 project or use the [Symfony local binary](https://github.com/symfony-cli/symfony-cli) to run this project:

-    php bin/console server:start
+    symfony serverLstart

 Go to http://your-domain/human (or with the builtin server http://127.0.0.1:8000/human)

 ### Change the limit

-For local development copy .env.dist to .env and change the value of this env variabele **APP_GENERATION_LIMIT**, for production environments inject this variable via your webserver.
+Override settings in the `.env` file in a new file named `.env.local` and change the value of this env variabele **APP_GENERATION_LIMIT**.
+You can also inject this env variabels via your webserver.